Hyundai Ioniq review - Interior, design and technology

 A car’s drag coefficient relates to the resistance created moving through the air; this is what designers strive to minimise, and in the Ioniq’s case, it’s a low 0.24.
 Actually, this is the same as the figure for the Toyota Prius, so it’s no surprise that these cars bear a striking resemblance to one another.
 The Ioniq’s low nose, gentle roofline and high, square tail give a similar look in profile, while both models feature a bar across the back dividing the large glass hatches.

-Xenon headlamps are standard, while C-shaped LED running lights below make it easy to pick the car out on the move.
-A hexagonal grille connects the two sleek light units, and a contrasting colour insert at the base of the bumper gives scope to personalise the car, with seven different colours to choose from.
+The C-shaped LED running lights make it easy to pick the car out on the move, while a hexagonal grille connects the two sleek light units.
+A contrasting colour insert at the base of the bumper gives scope to personalise the car, with seven different colours to choose from.

 More reviews for Ioniq hatchback